mdmacfar/montecarlosimulator/README.md

 All return values should be described.
 Do not describe private methods and attributes.

 ## Manifest
-A list of all the files in the repo.
+Here is what you'll find in the repo:

-montecarlosimulatormodule/
+- montecarlosimulatormodule/
   - mcsmod/
     - __init__.py
     - montecarlo.py
     - README.md
     - setup.py
     - tests/
       - __init__.py
       - mcstest.py